 6. Blue Buffalo Homestyle Senior Beef Wet Dog Food

-- Glucosamine and chondroitin: Supports aging joints
+- Glucosamine and chondroitin: Targeted support for aging joints

-- Joint health support
+- Joint health nutrients

 - No common fillers

-- Single flavor only
+- Single flavor per pack

 Buying Guide: How to Choose the Best Senior Canned Dog Food